-- One (1) Hard and Electronic Copy of the Final Bridge Geotechnical Engineering Report. for each of the five interstate mainline bridge crossings (two bridge structures per report). - One (1) Hard and Electronic Copy of the Final Roadway Geotechnical Engineering Report to include roadway embankments, retaining walls, culverts, and/or any other roadway structure.
+- One Electronic Copy of the Final Bridge Geotechnical Engineering Report for each bridge structure. - One Electronic Copy of the Final Roadway Geotechnical Engineering Report to include roadway embankments, retaining walls, culverts, and any other roadway structures. - Final Structural Plans and Final Roadway Plans with the Final Bridge Geotechnical Engineering Reports and Final Roadway Geotechnical Engineering Report.